 The Safe Drinking Water Act Amendments of 1996 and subsequent congressional action allows states to transfer an amount equal to 33 percent of its Drinking Water SRF capitalization grant to the Clean Water SRF or an equivalent amount from the Clean Water SRF to the Drinking Water SRF.
 States can also transfer state match, investment earnings, or principal and interest repayments between SRF programs and may transfer a previous year's allocation at any time.
-Arkansas Natural Resources Divsion intends to transfer \$612,000 from FFY 22 CWSRF Emerging
+Arkansas Natural Resources Commission has the authority to transfer from the CWSRF Emerging

-Contaminants Grant to FFY 22 DWSRF.
+Contaminants Grant to DWSRF.